 In most cases, the virtual environment facilitates self-paced learning to accommodate the schedules of working professionals or those with other commitments.
 While on-campus programs offer face-to-face interactions, online platforms often foster active virtual communities through discussion forums and collaborative projects.
 Moreover, online programs integrate digital tools to facilitate classes.
 Teachers are usually the same for both formats, and resources are also similar, with a minor difference in their accessibility.

-In a survey, 21% of undergraduate students and 23% of graduate learners in the U.S. pursued an online business program in 2023, the highest among other fields of study (Statista, 2023).
-This shows that online learning is seen as a viable and effective channel for acquiring business-related knowledge and skills.
+In a recent survey, 21% of undergraduate students and 23% of graduate learners in the U.S. were enrolled in online business programs in 2025, the highest share among all fields of study (Statista, 2025).
+This demonstrates that online learning continues to be a popular and effective pathway for acquiring business knowledge and developing the skills needed to succeed in today’s competitive marketplace.

 In the chart below, I gathered information from Statista to reflect the leading fields of undergraduate online study in the U.S.